Students Rights and Responsibilities Guidance for Parents of Students with Disabilities

 Prevention and Early Intervention

-- Meeting with the school counselor, psychologist, or social worker.
+- Meeting with the school counselor, school psychologist, or school social worker.

 - Meeting with the school team that monitors student behavior and success.